ethereum/pos-evolution/pos-evolution.md

 Validators are assigned a protocol to follow.
 A protocol for $\mathcal{V}$ consists of a collection of programs with instructions for all validators.

-Each validator has a deposit; when a validator joins $\mathcal{V}$, its deposit is the number of deposited coins, e.g., ETH.
+Each validator has a deposit (or *stake*); when a validator joins $\mathcal{V}$, its deposit is the number of deposited coins, e.g., ETH.
 After joining, each validator’s balance rises and falls with rewards and penalties.

 <details><summary>Deposit</summary>